hypervel/hypervel.org/docs/docs/scheduling.md

     ->appendOutputTo($filePath);
 ```

 Using the `emailOutputTo` method, you may email the output to an email address of your choice.
-Before emailing the output of a task, you should configure Laravel Hyperf's [email services](/docs/mail):
+Before emailing the output of a task, you should configure Hypervel's [email services](/docs/mail):

 ```php
 $schedule->command('report:generate')